MicrochipTech/RNWFxx_Python_OOB/readme.md

 # Device Provisioning and Cloud Resources Setup

-## Step 1 - Provision the RNWF02PC Module
+## Step 1 - Provision the RNWFxx Module

-For secure connections, a chain of trust (which includes certificates & keys for the root, signer, and client) needs to be generated and programmed into the RNWF02PC module.
+For secure connections, a chain of trust (which includes certificates & keys for the root, signer, and client) needs to be generated and programmed into the RNWFxx module.

 The device (client) certificate file will be needed when we create the device in This demo for the Azure IoT Central demo uses the group enrollment method which requires uploading the signer certificate file to the Azure IoT Central application.